bioepic-data/ecosim-ontology/README.md

 ### Seeding of initial parameter list

-chatgpt ADA was used to create a program to iterate through the ecosim fortran codebase and generate an obo format file of all parameter codes plus their names.
+chatgpt ADA was used to create a program to iterate through the bervo fortran codebase and generate an obo format file of all parameter codes plus their names.

-IDs of the form `ECOSIM:<CODE>` were created
+IDs of the form `BERVO:<CODE>` were created

 Note: in future these may be translated to numeric IDs but for now the codes are convenient